 A direct observation is one where your assessor observed you during a step of patient management (e.g. while completing a history, completing a physical exam, talking to the patient about discharge instructions, or observing you do a procedure etc.) What constitutes an indirect observation?
-An indirect observation is one where your assessor infers information based on collateral information (e.g. from your charting, speaking directly to a patient, examining a patient after you have examined the patient, speaking to nursing staff about your interpersonal skills) Updated July 31, 2021 Click here to WATCH the EPA 101 video VISIT: www.deptmedicine.utoronto.ca/cbme
+An indirect observation is one where your assessor infers information based on collateral information (e.g. from your charting, speaking directly to a patient, examining a patient after you have examined the patient, speaking to nursing staff about your interpersonal skills) Updated July 6, 2023 VISIT: https://deptmedicine.utoronto.ca/internal-medicine-cbd